Leaflet/Leafdoc/README.md

 🍂function sum: Int
 🍂param a: Int
 🍂param b: Int

+Use an interrogation sign to specify a parameter as optional:
+🍂function update(force? : Boolean): null
 ```

 You can specify everything (name, params, type, default), but no documentable uses them all in the templates.
 The usual schema is: